1) A Beautiful Mind

 who won the Nobel Prize for Economics for his game theories but suffered

 from paranoid schizophrenia.
-Nash is a long time member of the American Go
+Nash was a long time member of the American Go

 Association.